contao/docs/docs/dev/guides/publishing-bundles.md

 with a link to your homepage, where you can provide custom installation instructions, information regarding pricing or licensing and more.

+{{% notice info %}}
+Note that certain information on packagist.org is cached up to 12 hours.
+If you think your extension fulfills all the requirements listed above, you might have to wait for the next day for the search index to pick it up!
+{{% /notice %}}

 ## Private and commercial packages